SarangDileep/Vim/README.md

 Shift+v,y -yank selected text

-:%s/old/new/g -replace old with new in the entire file

 10j -move 10 times down(you can replace 10 with any number and j with other motions(h,k,l))

 3w -move 3 words